PPBWoodBoy/q3-rtx-demo/README.md

 Just launch and play.

+> [!CAUTION]
-If you happen to change a setting and cant get it solved here is a list of all ingame settings required to work with RTX:
+> If you happen to change a setting and cant get it solved
+> here is a list of all ingame settings required to work with RTX:

-- Graphics Settings: Lighting: Vertex
+> - Graphics Settings: Lighting: Vertex
-- Graphics Settings: GL extensions: Off
+> - Graphics Settings: GL extensions: Off
-- Graphics Settings: Texture detail: Highest (100%)
+> - Graphics Settings: Texture detail: Highest (100%)
-- Game Options: Dynamic Lights: Off
+> - Game Options: Dynamic Lights: Off
-- Game Options: High Quality Sky: On
+> - Game Options: High Quality Sky: On
-- Brithness / Contrast: ???
+> - Brithness / Contrast: ???

 ---